 - Maintain a cumulative GPA of 2.65/4.0 or better [2.75 in English]

 - Complete courses in major with a minimum GPA of 2.65/4.0 (a program may require a higher GPA in the major)

-- Obtain "C" or better in each professional education course completed
+- Obtain "C" or better in each course completed for degree

 - Show evidence of recent participation in professional organizations, meetings and /or appropriate activities with youth ages 3-18

 - Secondary certification candidates ONLY: Complete SED 2000 (or department equivalent), SED 3100 or SED 3330 and EDP 3325/3331 and Departmental Methods course [English education majors take SED 2000]